tymyrddin/purple/source/docs/knowledge-transfer/manuals.md

 The problem: No connection to operational reality, but more precisely, a [congruence gap](../foundations/organisational-development/satir-core.md).
 The people who have responded to incidents know what the manual should say.
 The people writing the manual have not.
 The gap between them is not accidental: documenting the real process means naming decisions, shortcuts, and structural gaps that reflect on systems and people.
 In organisations where honest reporting has a cost, the theoretical manual is the safe version.
 It describes what should happen, which nobody can argue with, rather than what does happen, which somebody might.

 The fix: Write manuals with direct input from people who actually respond to incidents.
 Treat the gap between what they say and what the theoretical version says as a finding.
-Update based on what works in practice, not what should work in theory.
+Update based on what works in practice.

 ### The hidden manual